Mancee28/svelteth/README.md

 </script>
 ```

-## Why Svelteth?

-- **Simplifies Web3 integration** in Svelte apps.
-- **Reactive by design**: All wallet and provider changes update your UI instantly thanks to Svelte5.

 ## Add Your Own Chain

 Want to see your chain supported in Svelteth?
 You can easily add it by editing the chain file: